Crocheted and Braided Rugs

-Learn to Crochet a Rug
+Crocheted Rugs How to Crochet or Braid a Rug

 Recently, when I went to the thrift store I found and old pamphlet on different kinds of rugs you can make.
 To my surprise, most of them are crocheted.
 Which is good because I love to crochet.